Abdy01/DVWA-Walkthrough/README.md

 </p>

-> Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.<br />
+> Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.<br/>
-> It's main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.<br />
+> It's main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.<br/>
-> The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficultly, with a simple straightforward interface.<br />
+> The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficultly, with a simple straightforward interface.<br/>

 Source: DVWA Documentation